CMMS Audit Log: Track Changes to Work Orders, Assets & More

 Real-World Scenarios Where Audit Logs Prevent Costly Mistakes

 Scenario 1 — The Unauthorized PM Change: A well-meaning technician changes a monthly PM task to bimonthly to reduce workload.
 Three months later, a regulator asks for maintenance records.
-The audit log immediately shows the change, who made it, and when — allowing the manager to remediate before the inspection becomes a violation.
+The audit log immediately shows the change, who made it, and when.

 Scenario 2 — The Disputed Work Order: A client claims a specific HVAC repair was never completed.
-The CMMS audit log shows the exact time the work order was opened, the technician who closed it, the checklist items marked complete, and the digital signature timestamp.
+The CMMS audit log shows the exact time the work order was opened, the technician who closed it, and the digital signature timestamp.
 The dispute is resolved without escalation.

-Scenario 3 — The Rogue User Account: A former contractor’s account is inadvertently left active.
-Two weeks later, someone notices a PM plan was modified.
-The audit log shows the contractor’s account made the change at 11 PM on a Saturday.
-The account is immediately deactivated, the change is reverted, and the security gap is closed.
+Scenario 3 — The Rogue User Account: A former contractor's account is inadvertently left active.
+The audit log shows the account made a change at 11 PM on a Saturday.
+The account is immediately deactivated.

 Audit Logs and Compliance: OSHA, ISO, and Industry Standards

-OSHA’s maintenance documentation requirements under standards like 29 CFR 1910.147 require traceable records of equipment inspection and maintenance activities.
-ISO 9001 requires organizations to demonstrate control over their maintenance processes, including records of changes made to maintenance plans and asset configurations.
-FDA 21 CFR Part 11 requires electronic records and signatures that include audit trails showing the date and time of operator entries and actions that create, modify, or delete electronic records.
+OSHA's maintenance documentation requirements under 29 CFR 1910.147 require traceable records of equipment inspection and maintenance activities.
+ISO 9001 requires organizations to demonstrate control over maintenance processes.
+FDA 21 CFR Part 11 requires electronic records and signatures that include audit trails.

 Cryotos's CMMS platform generates compliance-ready audit log reports that can be exported, filtered by date range and user, and formatted for regulatory review.